kaby76/AntlrVSIX/Trash/doc/commands.md

 Print out whether the rule specified by the xpath expression pointing to the LHS symbol of a parser or lexer rule has left or right recursion.

-For for further details, see the [analysis](analysis.md#has-directindirect-recursion) section.
+For further details, see the [analysis](analysis.md#has-directindirect-recursion) section.

 ### Help